 - Prevention is better than cure, so take time to look at potential issues which may be a factor when staff have to cope with an increase in customers.

-- If you have recruited extra staff for a Black Friday event, have they received the correct Health and Safety Training?
+- If you have recruited extra staff for a Black Friday event, have they been inducted and received the correct Health and Safety Training?

-- Are your employees displaying the signs of stress or workplace anxiety?
-Encourage them to talk about any concerns with their Manager, so they know there is support available if needed.
+- Are your employees displaying signs of stress or workplace anxiety?
+Encourage them to talk about any concerns with their Line Manager, so they know there is support available if needed.

 Get HR advice and support you can trust from our qualified Employment Law Consultants, speak to Wirehouse today to find out how we can help your business.